For humans, the sense of smell is one of the main ways we are drawn to food, so this naturally shows up a lot in fiction.

 - In one episode of Freakazoid!, a pumpkin pie is used as bait for Candle Jack.
 He floats anyway, but follows the scent lines to the trap.

-- Homer Simpson can not only smell food, but can actually smell the writing on a birthday cake.
+- The Simpsons: Homer Simpson can not only smell food, but can actually smell the writing on a birthday cake.
+"That's nothing.
+He can hear pudding".

 - Bugs Bunny does this in the Looney Tunes short "Bugs Bunny and the Three Bears", when he floats out of his rabbit hole, led into the Three Bears' home by the scent of carrot soup.